lli53/exercise-4/lli.md

 #### More information
-Feel free to check the Wikipedia page to learn more about the Classical period music!
-A [link](https://en.wikipedia.org/wiki/Classical_period_(music)).
+Feel free to check the Wikipedia page to learn more about [the Classical period music!](https://en.wikipedia.org/wiki/Classical_period_(music)).